 Section 619 of the Dodd-Frank Act, commonly known as the Volcker Rule, restricts the ability of banking entities, such as the Company, from: (i) engaging in "proprietary trading" and (ii) investing in or sponsoring certain covered funds, subject to certain limited exceptions.
-Under the Volcker Rule, the term "covered funds" is defined as any issuer that would be an investment company under the Investment Company Act but for the exemptions in section 3(c)(1) or 3(c)(7) of that Act, which includes collateralized Ioan obligation ("CLO") and collateralized debt obligation securities.
-The regulation also provides an exemption for CLOs meeting certain requirements.
-Compliance with the Volcker Rule is generally required by July 21, 2017.
-Given the Company's size and the scope of its activities, the Company does not believe the implementation of the Volcker Rule will have a significant effect on its consolidated financial statements.
+Regulations implementing the Volcker Rule define the term "covered fund" as any issuer that would be an investment company under the Investment Company Act but for the exemptions in section 3(c)(1) or 3(c)(7) of that Act, which includes collateralized loan obligation ("CLO") and collateralized debt obligation securities.
+The regulations provide an exemption for CLOs meeting certain requirements.
+Compliance with the Volcker Rule was required on July 21, 2017.
+Given the Company's size and the scope of its activities, the implementation of the Volcker Rule did not have a significant effect on its consolidated financial statements.